 How to Get There:

 Mount Rainier is one of the most prominent mountains near Seattle.
 The national park is about a 2.5-hour drive from the city.
 Access is through various park entrances, including the Nisqually Entrance for easier access to Paradise.
 In winter, some roads may be closed due to snow.
+Set up your own vehicle for the trip here.

 Summer (June to September) is the peak time for hiking, while winter offers the chance for snow activities.
 However, the spring and fall provide a more tranquil experience with fewer crowds.
+Read my full seasonal guide to visiting the mount.

 2/ Mount Si – 4,167′